 Master of Arts Concentration in Irish Literature and Culture

-The Master of Arts in Irish Literature and Culture degree offers English Department candidates the opportunity to design an interdisciplinary course of study drawing from a wide range of fields, including literature, Irish language, history, women’s studies, American studies, fine arts, music, and cultural studies.
+The concentration in Irish Literature and Culture degree offers English Department M.A. candidates the opportunity to design an interdisciplinary course of study drawing from a wide range of fields, including literature, Irish language, history, women’s studies, American studies, fine arts, music, and cultural studies.
 Candidates seeking the degree must fulfill the course requirements of 30 credits within two years.
-At least 12 of these must be in Irish literature courses in the English Department, an additional three in an Irish Studies course offered by another University department, and at least six in Irish language.
+At least twelve of these must be in Irish literature courses in the English Department, an additional three in an Irish Studies course offered by another University department, and at least six in Irish language.
 Remaining credits are taken as electives.
 To complete the degree candidates must pass an oral examination focusing on a specific period, genre, or theme they have chosen in consultation with members of the Irish Studies faculty.
 Students interested in pursuing the concentration in Irish Literature and Culture should register with Marjorie Howes at the beginning of their second year.

 English faculty offering graduate courses in Irish Studies include Professors Marjorie Howes, Joseph Nugent, and James Smith.
 In addition, the distinguished visiting scholar holding the Burns Library Chair in Irish Studies will teach graduate courses in the program.
 For further information about the Irish Studies Program, please see the website at bc.edu/irish.

 Master of Arts in Teaching